grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint2/README.md

 **HAVING TROUBLE** loading data?
 Contact sundar@northwestern.edu.
 You may also view the output png files provided to see the results.

 ### Import old data set (Instructions)
-* The first thing you should do is download `cpdb_public_case_info_08282018_data_inserts.sql.zip` from the repository which contains the old allegation data. **NOTE:** Be sure to store this in the **Downloads** folder (you want to avoid spaces in your file path).
+* The first thing you should do is download `cpdb_public_case_info_08282018_data_inserts.sql.zip` from the repository which contains the old allegation data.
+In GitHub, click on the file and there will be an option to the top right to Download the file. **NOTE:** Be sure to store this in the **Downloads** folder (you want to avoid spaces in your file path).
 Make sure you unzip the file after downloading (can usually do so by just clicking on the folder).

 * Login into the database in the terminal:
 Run `psql cpdb postgres`, then enter your password.
 You should now see `cpdb=#` in your terminal if the login was successful.